 - They must be kept in well lit room with a TV or Radio to have something to listen to.
 Avoid dark quiet places for People with Dementia.

 Dementia can be prevented by lifestyle changes in the early years of life.
 The way we live our lives in the ages 20 to 49 determine how early Dementia is likely to develop.
 Sometimes it is unavoidable if genetically linked as it happens in the case of Down Syndrome and Alzheimer’s Disease.
 The following lifestyle changes can prevent early development of Dementia:

 - Minimize Psychological stress as much as possible

 - Early screening for Alzheimer’s Disease: this is done by measuring level of Beta amyloid peptide level in the CSF many years before development of Dementia symptoms.

 Read more about Dementia Here

-Do not forget to follow us on Facebook and Instagram.
-Join our Telegram channel and share this page.
+Do not forget to follow us on Facebook and Instagram and share this page.